afcarl/procgraph/docs/source/pgdoc.rst

 ``wait``
 ------------------------------------------------------------
 This block waits a given number of updates before transmitting the output.

-Config:
-- n (number of updates)

-Input: variable
-Output: variable (same as input)

 .. rst-class:: procgraph:config